-Jews in these regions were deemed to be dhimmi [‘people of the book’] and therefore shared a religious heritage with Muslims.
-Though they did not enjoy full equality with Muslims, Jews in the Ottoman Empire enjoyed greater freedoms than those in Christian Europe.
-They were permitted to live, work and trade with non-Jews, with little or no restriction.
-Jews were also permitted to worship, provided they did so privately.
+Jews in these regions were deemed to be dhimmi [‘people of the book’] who shared a religious heritage with Muslims.
+While they did not enjoy full equality with Muslims, Jews in the Ottoman Empire enjoyed greater freedoms than those in Christian Europe.
+They were permitted to live, work and trade with non-Jews with little or no restriction.
+Jews were also permitted to worship in private.

 This co-existence deteriorated during the 1800s as anti-Semitism seeped into the Islamic world.
 Some of it was spread by Christian Arabs, who imported conspiracy theories and tales of ‘Jewish wickedness’.
 Some was a by-product of political instability and economic deterioration.

 As the Ottoman Empire went into decline and then disintegration, many local rulers found it easier to blame Jews for their domestic problems.
 Not for the first time in history, Jews became a convenient scapegoat for problems they had not caused.